-Net nonoperating revenue increased 31% over the prior mostly attributable to grants.
+Net nonoperating revenue decreased 33% over the prior mostly attributable to grants ending in the prior year.
 This difference is mostly associated to the timing of grant awards.

-Capital contributions decreased by 73% from the prior year.
+Capital contributions decreased by 6% from the prior year.
 This is mostly attributable to the timing of development related projects.

-Management's Discussion and Analysis For the fiscal year ended June 30, 2020
+Management's Discussion and Analysis For the fiscal year ended June 30, 2021